Controversies of Nestlé

-Baby formula marketing
+Baby formula marketing (1970s–present)

-Concern about Nestlé's "aggressive marketing" of their breast milk substitutes, particularly in developing countries, first arose in the 1970s.
+Concern about Nestlé's aggressive marketing of their breast milk substitutes, particularly in developing countries, first arose in the 1970s.
 Critics have accused Nestlé of discouraging mothers from breastfeeding and suggesting that their baby formula is healthier than breastfeeding through marketing campaigns which suggested the formula was used by health professionals.
 This included Nestlé distributing free formula samples in maternity units and dressing salespeople as nurses to sell customers the false claim that the formula would help with infant health outcomes.
 This led to a boycott which was launched in 1977 in the United States and subsequently spread into Europe.
 The boycott was suspended in the US in 1984, after Nestlé agreed to follow an international marketing code endorsed by the World Health Organization (WHO), but was relaunched in 1989.
 As of 2011, the company is included in the FTSE4Good Index designed to help enable ethical investment.

 However, the company allegedly repeated these same marketing practices in developing countries like Pakistan in the 1990s.
 A Pakistani salesman named Syed Aamir Raza Hussain became a whistle-blower against his former employer Nestlé.
-In 1999, two years after he left Nestlé, Hussain released a report in association with the non-profit organisation Baby Milk Action, in which he alleged that Nestlé was encouraging doctors to push its infant formula products over breastfeeding.
+In 1999, two years after he left Nestlé, Hussain released a report in association with the non-profit organization Baby Milk Action, in which he alleged that Nestlé was encouraging doctors to push its infant formula products over breastfeeding.
 Nestlé has denied Raza's allegations.
 This story inspired the acclaimed 2014 Indian film Tigers by the Oscar-winning Bosnian director Danis Tanović.